Learn How to Play the Guitar - for Beginners

 Using a plectrum is probably the most common right-hand technique favoured by many guitarists.
 Techniques such as alternate picking, sweep picking, economy picking are hard to achieve with other right-hand techniques.

 First, we should find the pick that suits the best to our playing style and sound.
-Experiment with different plectrums, each one produces a different sound, so see which one you like the most.
-Relatively thicker plectrums produce sound with a wider dynamic range.
+Experiment with different plectrums, each one produces a different sound, so see which one you like the best.
+Relatively thicker plectrums produce a sound with a wider dynamic range.

-The actual movement of your picking hand should come from your wrist, so keep it in a relaxed state always.
-The most effective and economical way of using the plectrum in a way when we are drawing or writing is by using our thumb and forefinger in a ‘writing’ motion.
-Try drawing something with your plectrum and you will feel the correct wrist movement and plectrum placement between your fingers.
-The only difference is that our right hand should be anchored to the guitar in some way and we have to find the proper angle and depth for the pick while touching the strings.
+The actual movement of your picking hand should come from your wrist, so keep it relaxed at all times.
+The most effective and economical way of using the plectrum is to use our thumb and forefinger in a ‘writing’ motion, similar to drawing or writing.
+Try drawing something with your plectrum to feel the correct wrist movement and plectrum placement between your fingers.
+The only difference is that our right hand should be anchored to the guitar in some way, and we need to find the proper angle and depth for the pick while touching the strings.

 Thumb